Skip to Main Content

 About the Concordy

-Concordiensis is the student-run newspaper of Union College in Schenectady, New York, United States.
+The Concordiensis is the student-run newspaper of Union College in Schenectady, New York, United States.
 It was founded in November 1877 and is the thirteenth oldest student newspaper in the United States and is the oldest continuously published newspaper in the city of Schenectady.
 The newspaper’s title, meaning “of or pertaining to union,” has been in use since 1890 and has since been informally called “the Concordy.”
 The publication was preceded by the College Spectator (1872–75) and the Union College Magazine (a literary magazine in 1875).
-Throughout its existence, the Concordy has been a critical piece of news on Union College’s campus.
+Throughout its existence, the Concordy has been a critical piece of news and history on Union College’s campus.

 Founders